mendix/docs/content/en/docs/data-hub/write-data/_index.md

 title: "Write Data to Another App"
 url: /data-hub/write-data/
 description: "Describes add annotations to an OData service in Mendix Studio Pro, see external entities with these features in the Data Hub Catalog, and use them to build your app."
-tags: ["Data Hub", "external entities", "published OData service" ,"how to","OData", "Data Hub Catalog", "validation", "validate inserted data"]
+tags: ["Data Hub", "external entities", "published OData service" ,"how to","OData", "Data Hub Catalog"]
 weight: 20
 ---